Juan Bell: Later career

 Bell played some ball from 1999 to 2000 with Elmira Pioneers of the Northern League, as well as Cafeteros de Córdoba and Campeche Piratas of the Mexican League.

 Personal life

 Juan was the younger brother of former major league slugger George Bell.
 Their brother, Rolando Bell, played two seasons in the Dodgers' system as well.
-He had a son named Joanthony Bell.
+He had a son named Juan Bell and another son named Joanthony Bell.

 Bell died of kidney disease in Santo Domingo, Dominican Republic on August 24, 2016.